 In between the eating and drinking, live music at the bandstand makes ensures a party atmosphere.
 Taste workshops do exactly what they say on the tin and the latest food innovations are there for the tryiing.
 Very popular indeed are the cookery demos, often big-named chefs taking the stage to impress and inspire.
 90% of festival produce uses ingredients local to Kent!

-The autumn food festival takes place from the 2nd – 4th October and is always a great way to round off the summer.
+The autumn food festival usually takes place in the first weekend of October and is always a great way to round off the summer.
 What could be better than eating and drinking harvest fare produced by some of the best independents in the southeast?
 This from Jo Scott.

 “The Autumn Food Festival will have a new layout – extended hours – Children ArtHouse – Gin House and three full days of theatre activity.
 Bigger, better and brighter than ever.”